teejaymoo/project-tick-client/README.md

 -If no is selected, it will prompt the user if they want to sign out and quit.

+## Unsolved problems

+- Few User interface glitches that still needs to be handled, Such as viewing and closing games played works only once.

 ## Game engine